drewroberts/website/first-video.md

 - Look at Joe Rogan

+## Rich Content

+- Go in depth, the internet doesn't need more surface level clickbait content

 ## Speed Matters!

 - Aspire to be like Addy Osmani & Paul Irish
 - Google Lighthouse

+## Design for Mobile

+- Quote from Andrew Hardgrove

 ## Automate everything